 How Often Should You Get an Eye Exam?

 The optometrists at The EyeDoctors Optometrists recommend comprehensive eye exams at least once every two years for adults over the age of 20.
 Doctors recommend scheduling an appointment if you experience sudden or rapid vision loss or other troubling vision problem.
 In addition, adults over the age of 65 are more likely to develop age-related eye disease that can cause significant vision loss.
 For this reason, The EyeDoctors Optometrists recommends that these patients have a comprehensive eye exam once a year.

-Comprehensive eye exams are critical to maintaining healthy vision.
+Scheduling an eye exam appointment with The EyeDoctors Optometrists can help diagnose and treat potential eye conditions before vision loss occurs.
 The doctors at The EyeDoctors Optometrists can help diagnose and treat eye conditions as well as determine prescriptions for contact lenses and glasses.
 Schedule an appointment for a comprehensive eye exam today.

 Medicaid may cover a comprehensive eye exam, depending on the state and a patient’s Medicaid coverage.
 Medicare covers medically necessary eye exams, such as diabetic eye exams.
 The EyeDoctors Optometrists recommends that patients research their Medicaid and Medicare coverage or contact their local provider for more information.